WHEN THE TIME COMES

 Afterwards

 Most people opt for cremation arranged by us.
-Usually, this is communal cremation with other dogs but we can arrange for individual ashes to be returned – our team can discuss this with you.
+Usually, this is communal cremation with other pets but we can arrange for individual ashes to be returned – our team can discuss this with you.
 There are also options for caskets and keepsakes.